JSGrondin/Electricity-Demand-Prediction/README.md

 E01-arima.R : ARIMA & SARIMA methods

-I'd like to also give credits to Nicolas Gervais (https://github.com/nicolas-gervais) who has been an important contributor to the R code.
+I'd like to also give credits to Nicolas Gervais (https://github.com/nicolas-gervais) who has been another important contributor to the R code.